GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 #### Resources

-If there is a term in brackets in the name of a worksheet, it is used as the title of the resource class (SpecIF resourceClass, type of all resources/objects found on this worksheet).
+If there is a term in curly brackets in the name of a worksheet, it is used as the title of the resource class (SpecIF resourceClass, type of all resources/objects found on this worksheet).
-If the worksheet name does not contain a term in brackets, a term in brackets in the file name is used as a substitute.
+If the worksheet name does not contain a term in curly brackets, a term in curly brackets in the file name is used as a substitute.
 If no type designation is found there either, a generic title without a particular meaning is used for the resource class of the worksheet.

 Unfortunately, no vocabulary term ready to be interpreted by the system can be used in the filename, as certain characters (e.g. the colon) may not appear in filenames.